balcibora/balcibora/README.md

 ### Hi there 👋
+I am a freshman student at Bilkent University, Ankara, Turkey.
+I'm currently learning Java and curious to learn more about artificial intelligence and machine learning.

 <!--
 **balcibora/balcibora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.